Category filter

 Installation settings

-For MSI apps, Hexnode enables you to configure various app installation settings during deployment via the Required Apps policy.
+For MSI apps, Hexnode enables you to configure various app installation settings during deployment via the Required Apps policy and the Install Application remote action.

 • Enable logging: This setting helps specify the MSI app’s default logging mode.
 Ticking this option enables the logging service, and the Windows Installer records the errors and events into logs on the specified log path of the device.
 The diagnostic data contained in the logs helps the user to troubleshoot in case the installation fails.